rvianello/razi/docs/database_creation_tutorial.rst

     (CHEMBL26025) < Cc1cccc(NC(=O)Nc2ccc3nnccc3c2)c1 >
     >>>

-Please notice how the SQLAlchemy's ORM API allows the incremental specification of the filtering clause (or clauses) associated to the main selection query and how the ``subset`` instance is actually used twice (to compute the number of record matching the query and to retrieve the actual records).
-In addition to this, the returned records can also be used as the basis for further queries, also using the chemical functions provided by the database backend:
+Please notice how the SQLAlchemy's ORM API allows the incremental specification of the filtering clause (or clauses) associated to the main selection query and how the ``subset`` instance is actually used twice, in two distinct queries (to compute the number of record matching the clause and to retrieve the actual records).
+In addition to this, the returned records can also serve as the basis for further queries, also using the chemical functions provided by the database backend:

     >>> for compound in subset:
-    ...     # a query returning the computed molecular weight for each compound ...     print session.scalar(compound.structure.mw)
+    ...     # run a query to compute the molecular weight for this compound ...     print session.scalar(compound.structure.mw)
     ...
     488.701